Meet Our Team

 Meet Claudia Chelsea Davies, our Social Media Officer.

 Claudia holds an MA in Law from The University of Law and is currently preparing for the Solicitors Qualifying Examination (SQE).
-She has a particular interest in Family Law and is keen to continue developing her legal career within this area as she progresses through qualification.
+Claudia has a strong interest in Family Law and is passionate about building a meaningful legal career within the field.

-Claudia Davies is proud to be part of The BAME Woman in Law and is excited to use her skills to amplify voices, celebrate achievements, and support a community that champions inclusion, representation, and empowerment within the legal profession.
+Through her role at The BAME Woman in Law, Claudia is excited to amplify underrepresented voices, celebrate achievements, and support a community focused on inclusion, representation, and empowerment in law.

 -